pinely-international/tama/CONTRIBUTING.md

 1. Choose what you think you're confident in
 2. Make you sure you understand the scope of the work, you can do it via a single comment, letting maintainers know what you're willing to change and how you approach it
-3. Get approval and Assigement to the issue
+3. Get approval and Assignment to the issue
 4. Make a fork (and branch optionally)
 5. Start working
 6. Open a Pull Request